Prospective Student Outreach

 Adler Planetarium – A great Planetarium, and also a great view of the skyline, I recommend this for a sunset walk.

-There are too many attractions to list, but these are a few within walking distance of downtown that offer great views of the city.
+There are too many attractions to list, but these are a few within walking distance of downtown that offers great views of the city.

 Please click the below link for an animated map of the city.
 The areas that are colored in this link are examples of commuting distance of 1 hour.
 Snow and other weather can add a significant time to your commute so please take that into consideration.